 - A list of IRB members as well as a copy of each member's professional vita; and

 - Written operating procedures for the IRB.

-It shall be the responsibility of the Office of Research Services to provide administrative support for the IRB and to keep it advised of current regulations governing research with human subjects.
-(References: 45 CFR 46; 45 CFR 50; 45 CFR 99)
+The Vice Chancellor for Research and Economic Development is responsible for overseeing the implementation of this policy and delegation of responsibilities.
+It shall be the responsibility of the Office of Research Compliance to provide administrative support for the IRB and to keep it advised of current regulations governing Research with Human Subjects.

 Responsible Office: Academic Affairs